 Mashed Potatoes with Easy Gravy (here’s a Mashed Potato recipe for two)

-Roasted Broccoli—prep it while your chicken is cooking and then pop it in the oven while the chicken is resting
+Roasted Broccoli or Roasted Sweet Potatoes—prep it while your chicken is cooking and then pop it in the oven while the chicken is resting

 Butter and Garlic Green Beans